updawg/Alpaca/README.txt

 =============
 Known Bugs or Concerns
 =============
-- It seems that putting Diablo II in Full Screen will cause an exception in D2Direct3D.dll.
-  So basically Alpaca only works in Window Mode.
 - When using GlideWrapper, any message send operations that result in a visual change will look weird.
   > This affects the 'players 8' message (The message displayed is weird, workaround is to display above
     the head of the character).